c19early.org COVID-19 treatment researchProton Pump InhibitorsPPIs (more..)

 Loading..

 Figure 1.
 A. Random effects meta-analysis.
 This plot shows pooled effects, see the specific outcome analyses for individual outcomes.
 Analysis validating pooled outcomes for COVID-19 can be found below.
 Effect extraction is pre-specified, using the most serious outcome reported.
 For details see the appendix.
-B. Timeline of results in PPI studies.
+B. Timeline of results in proton pump inhibitor studies.
 The marked dates indicate the time when a harmful effect was identified with statistical significance from ≥3 studies for pooled outcomes and one or more specific outcome.
 Harm based on specific outcomes was delayed by 11.1 months, compared to using pooled outcomes.

 Potential mechanisms of harm include increased expression of ACE2, impaired immune responses due to gut microbiome changes, reduced antibacterial activity of neutrophils, easier passage of SARS-CoV-2 through the gastrointestinal tract due to reduced stomach acid, increased risk of secondary bacterial infections, degraded cellular defense mechanisms due to impaired lysosomal function, reduced absorption of nutrients critical for the immune system, potential interactions with COVID-19 medications, lung microbiome alterations, increased oxidative stress, impact on vitamin C and iron levels, potential effects on interferon responses, changes in coagulation factors, hypochlorhydria-induced hypergastrinemia, potential increased vulnerability to gastrointestinal pathogens, and delayed gastric emptying which may impair pharmacokinetics of COVID-19 medications.